tadashi0713/circleci-runner-ec2-mac-terraform/README.md

 There are variables to install Xcode, you will need to pass required [variables](./images/variables.pkr.hcl)

 `xcode_install_email` and `xcode_install_password` are email/password of Apple Developer Program Account.

 In addition to put

 Since Apple Developer Program only allows 2 factor authentication, you cannot authenticate only with email/password.

-In order to solve this,
+In order to solve this, you need to create called `FASTLANE_SESSION` using [fastlane spaceauth](https://docs.fastlane.tools/getting-started/ios/authentication/)

 ```sh
 fastlane spaceauth -u user@email.com
 ```

-After you prepare all variables and `FASTLANE_SESSION`
+After you prepare all variables and `FASTLANE_SESSION`, run `packer build`.

 ```sh
 cd images